raspberrypilearning/cd-beginner-html-css-sushi/en/step_8.md

     ```html
       <p>
-        <a href="https://en.wikipedia.org/wiki/Ireland">Click here</a> to read the Wikipedia page!
+         to read the Wikipedia page!
       </p>
     ```